Taipei

 - Comfort: NT$6,000+/day

-- too many café/tea stops each day
+- too many paid transfer hops in one day

 Where to stay